HarryJamesGreenblatt/A-Riff-In-React/docs/github_actions_azure.md

-# GitHub Actions: Azure CI/CD Pipeline - ✅ OPERATIONAL
+# GitHub Actions: Azure CI/CD Pipeline

+> **Note on Current Refactoring (2025-08-30):** The workflows described here are based on the original infrastructure plan which provisions a dedicated SQL Server.
+These workflows will be updated as part of the consolidation to a shared SQL server.

 **Status**: ✅ **SUCCESSFULLY CONFIGURED AND RUNNING**